-97. Petitioner's biologist, Phil Bruner, conducted a reconnaissance survey to ascertain the natural habitat for birds and mammals.
+- 90. Petitioner's biologist, Phil Bruner, conducted a reconnaissance survey to ascertain the natural habitat for birds and mammals. - 91.
+The initial survey revealed the usual mix of bird species typically introduced to the State of Hawaii.
+Only one native waterbird, a Black-Crowned Heron, was observed flying over the Property.

-- 98. The initial survey revealed the usual mix of bird species typically introduced to the State of Hawaii.
-Only one native waterbird, a Black-Crowned Heron, was observed flying over the Property. - 99.
-Petitioner's biologist conducted a second survey which concentrated on waterbirds that may feed, forage or nest in the wetland area.
-The survey noted the presence of two endemic and endangered species, the Black-necked Stilt aka the Hawaiian Stilt and Hawaiian Coot. - area in the Project Area is currently suitable for certain waterbirds (i.e., Hawaiian Stilt) to forage and feed, but is not currently a suitable nesting area.
+- 92. Petitioner's biologist conducted a second survey which concentrated on waterbirds that may feed, forage or nest in the wetland area.
+The survey noted the presence of two endemic and endangered species, the Black-necked Stilt aka the Hawaiian Stilt and Hawaiian Coot. - 93.
+Petitioner's biologist stated that the wetlands area in the Project Area is currently suitable for certain waterbirds (i.e., Hawaiian Stilt) to forage and feed, but is not currently a suitable nesting area.
 The wetland area is ephemeral thus food resources for waterbirds are not available year-round.
-In addition, the wetland area is accessible to mongoose, dogs and cats which threaten waterbirds. - 101.
+In addition, the wetland area is accessible to mongoose, dogs and cats which threaten waterbirds. - 94.
 OSP's witness, Andrew Yuen, a biologist with the U.S. Fish and Wildlife Service ("USFW"), testified that the endangered Hawaiian Stilt and Coot have both been observed in the wetland area.
 Andrew Yuen also stated that the wetlands area is used by migratory birds.